-The CRI Round 4 award includes subsidy for the Rochester Housing Development Fund Corporation (RHDFC) to rehabilitate of up to ten (10) vacant properties to provide quality affordable housing to first time homeowners.
-The
+The CRI Round 4 award included subsidy for the Rochester Housing Development Fund Corporation (RHDFC) to rehabilitate of up to ten (10) vacant properties to provide quality affordable housing to first time homeowners.
+All of these properties have been transferred to RHDFC and six (6) have been sold to first-time homebuyers during the 2019-2020 fiscal year.